tilas01/deny_all_wifi/README.md

 *   **tilas01**: Project Owner, Lead Developer, and Original Concept.
 *   **Google Gemini**: World-class AI coding assistant.

 > **Note:** Artificial Intelligence (**Google Gemini**) was utilized as a resource for researching syntax, documentation standards, and architectural best practices.
-Only small, specific segments of the code and descriptive text within this repository are directly AI-generated.
+Only small, specific segments of the code and descriptive text within this repository are entirely AI-generated.

 ## License
 This project is licensed under the **MIT License**.
 See the `LICENSE` file for details.